pstroe/chartering-new-realms-2024/chapter1.md

 While the correct nesting of the elements was achieved, their contents were not correctly structured.
 For example, parts of speeches were contained within the "speaker" attribute of the "note" element.
 Additionally, the GPT failed to remove metadata, like page numbers and page headers, from the content, even though this was done in the example XML.
 It simply classified this metadata as part of the speeches.
 Another notable issue is the GPTs inability to identify the languages spoken, with it labelling every speech as English.

 #### Try 2
 This GPT's first output had the same issue as the previous one, with it only consisting of 56 lines.
 The next attempt was better, though structurally the XML schema was not correct.
 Even though the GPT was reminded of the correct XML structure, its output did not improve.
-It attempted to format around 100 lines, with the rest of the txt input being contained within  asinge "seg" element.
+It attempted to format around 100 lines, with the rest of the TXT input being contained within  asinge "seg" element.
 The fourth output was not any better.

 #### Try 3
-Again, the first output was shortened and contained none of the speech conent of the txt file.
+Again, the first output was shortened and contained none of the speech conent of the TXT file.
 The second output did contain the entire input, but was structured badly, with the "u" elements missing required attributes like the speaker.
 In its third attempt the GPT reverted back to the first output, with its XML output file only containing 41 lines.
 Its fourth attempt was structured similarly to the second output with little iprovement having been made.

 ### GPT-4o
 In its first attempt, GPT-4o output an XML file which did follow the ParlaMint structure properly in the beginning, but devolved into chaos after 40 lines.
 Here is what the main section containing the speeches looked like in this first attmpt: